 The truth of Jesus has never changed.
 It was true when He said it, and it’s still true today.
 When we look at local churches, we find wildly different approaches.

 Some are “high” churches that emphasize reverence.
-Some are evangelical and quote the King James Version, some are Anabaptist where the congregation leads much of the service, and the list goes on.
+Some are evangelical and quote Bible verses from the King James Version, some are Anabaptist where the congregation leads much of the service, and the list goes on.
 Nevertheless, they all are called to the same purpose, to fulfill Christ’s call.

 We are to go and lead the lost to Jesus, to provide a community for the saved, to minister to widows and orphans, and care for others’ needs.
 Methods have changed, but the Message is the same.